grand-stack/grandstack.io/docs/apollo-federation.md

 ---

 ## Introduction
 [Apollo Gateway](https://www.apollographql.com/docs/apollo-server/federation/gateway/) composes federated schemas into a single schema, with each receiving appropriately delegated operations while running as a service.
-An [implementing service](https://www.apollographql.com/docs/apollo-server/federation/implementing-services/) is a schema that conforms to the [Apollo Federation specification](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/).
-This approach exposes a [single data graph](https://principledgraphql.com/integrity#1-one-graph) while enabling [concern-based separation](https://www.apollographql.com/docs/apollo-server/federation/introduction/#concern-based-separation) of types and fields across services.
+An [implementing service](https://www.apollographql.com/docs/apollo-server/federation/implementing-services/) is a schema that conforms to the [Apollo Federation specification](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/), which itself is complaint with the [GraphQL specification](http://spec.graphql.org/June2018/).
+This approach exposes a [single data graph](https://principledgraphql.com/integrity#1-one-graph) while enabling [concern-based separation](https://www.apollographql.com/docs/apollo-server/federation/introduction/#concern-based-separation) of types *and fields* across services, ensuring that the data graph remains simple to consume.

 The following guide will overview this [example](https://github.com/neo4j-graphql/neo4j-graphql-js/tree/master/example/apollo-federation), based on the Apollo Federation [demo](https://github.com/apollographql/federation-demo), to demonstrate current behavior with `neo4j-graphql-js`.